 Languages don’t evolve in complete isolation.
 They mix in the same way as the people who speak them and are as intertwined as family trees.
 Everyone borrows from everyone else and German is no exception.

-This is good news if you want to learn German fast because of so-called “cognates.”
-Cognates are words in two different languages whose spelling and meaning is so similar that they are easily recognized and understood.
+This is good news if you want to learn German fast because of cognates.
+Cognates are words in two different languages whose spelling and meaning is so similar that they’re easily recognized and understood.